 I am a retired colorectal surgeon working in Sheffield but painting is in the blood.
 In the early days, science took precedence over art.
 I was told that you can do art as a doctor, but not the other way round.
 My late father (GS Shorthouse VPRMS HS) taught me to paint watercolour miniatures, exhibiting at the Hilliard Society of Miniaturists (HS) and the Royal Society of Miniature Painters, Etchers and Sculptors (RMS).
-My sister is a well known floral watercolour artist (www.viviennecawsonart.co.uk)
+My sister is a well known floral watercolour artist (www.viviennecawsonart.co.uk).
+I was elected RBSA (Member of the Royal Birmingham Society of Artists) in 2022.

 As a surgeon I went to Ron Ranson’s watercolour courses, and exhibited at the Medical Art Society.
 As I became progressively busier in my surgical career, active leisure painting stopped, but always intending to return to art in retirement.
 I then went to Paul Wright’s oil portrait workshops in Leicester and did life-drawing sessions.